 2. They can be loaded heavy

 If you’re trying to replicate the stress you’d feel from a heavy bench press or traditional gym lift, then weighted dips are the obvious option.
-Dip belts allow for a virtually non-existent strength ceiling on this exercise.
+Although it is absolutely possible to make push-ups harder in various ways, dip belts allow for a virtually non-existent strength ceiling on this exercise.

 Don’t have a dip belt?
 Try throwing chains over your shoulders, wearing a weight vest, or holding a dumbbell or weight plate between your ankles or thighs.

 Push-ups do have a ceiling for how much weight can be loaded.
 Even with a partner, weighted push-ups eventually become more of a circus trick (balancing act) than a strength exercise.

 If maximal strength is your game, then dips are the logical choice.